Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/scripts/components-ItemCard_TimedEntry.md

-# ItemCard_TimedEntry.as Documentation
+# ItemCard_TimedEntry
 The file `ItemCard_TimedEntry.as` contains an ActionScript class that extends the functionality of an `ItemCard_Entry` by adding a timer icon to the visual representation of an item card.
 This class is part of the Components package.

-## Overview

 The `ItemCard_TimedEntry` class is a display component that specifically deals with items that have a timed aspect to them.
 It inherits from `ItemCard_Entry` and adds a timer icon to indicate the timed nature of the item.

 ### Class Details